 Sometimes, it is a trucker’s negligence that serves as a factor in the crash while other times, they may occur as a result of a driver being inexperienced.

-If you or a loved one were involved in a trucking accident and suffered serious or catastrophic injuries, the Bloomington, IL truck accident lawyers at the Ginzkey Law Office are here to help you and your family get through this difficult time.
+If you or a loved one were involved in a trucking accident and suffered serious or catastrophic injuries, the Bloomington, IL truck accident lawyers at Ginzkey & Molchin, LLC are here to help you and your family get through this difficult time.
 While you spend your time recovering from the injuries you suffered, our dedicated and dependable lawyers will be working diligently to help you recover the compensation you deserve for the various damages you suffered.

 What Are “Damages?”

 Damages is a legal term that is used to describe the money a victim receives from a liable party that serves as a form of relief for their losses.
 Some of the damages that are most often awarded in truck accident cases include:

 - Pain and suffering.
 Depending on the type of injury you suffered, you might be experiencing chronic pain, mental anguish, or another mental health condition that has impacted your ability to live your life to the fullest.
 Because a truck driver’s behavior or actions were what caused this pain and suffering to arise, you can seek compensation for it.